 Now that we’ve covered the importance of developing a collaborative design process, let’s look at how to do that.

 The first step of any project is to figure out what design objectives are the most important.
 Then you can start your research.

 Take a look at what competitors are doing and how that compares to your client’s efforts.
 Consult a go-to authority on UX design to determine what’s new or trending.
-This is also the time to explore any limitations of your client’s website or CMS, which you may need to do with the dev team.
+This is also the time to explore any limitations of your client’s web design software or CMS, which you may need to do with the dev team.

 Sketch design concepts

 Once you’ve decided on a path forward, you can start on design concepts.

 First, it's a good idea to plan some creative brainstorm sessions and invite the project team.
 Use these sessions to talk about your ideas, and start discussing project timelines.